wrCisco/simple-ebook-viewer-for-wp/README.md

 * **`bg-color-filter`**
   - accepted values: a valid CSS hex color code (default: **#FFFFFF**)

-Set activate-color-filter to "true" is necessary to enable all the other filters, and set bg-transparent-filter to false is necessary to enable bg-color-filter.
+Set `activate-color-filter` to "true" is necessary to enable all the other filters, and set `bg-transparent-filter` to false is necessary to enable `bg-color-filter`.

-Bg-transparent-filter and bg-color-filter are available for reflowable ebooks only.
+`Bg-transparent-filter` and `bg-color-filter` are available for reflowable ebooks only.

-Invert-color-filter inverts the lightness of the colors.
+`Invert-color-filter` inverts the lightness of the colors.
 With a value of 0 it has no effect, with a value of 1, the white will become black and the black will become white.

-Rotate-color-filter rotates the hues of all the colors in the ebook, like in a [Color Wheel](https://developer.mozilla.org/en-US/docs/Glossary/Color_wheel) (so, no effect on black and white).
+`Rotate-color-filter` rotates the hues of all the colors in the ebook, like in a [Color Wheel](https://developer.mozilla.org/en-US/docs/Glossary/Color_wheel) (so, no effect on black and white).

 There are some other settings that the users won't be able to change by themselves.
 These are:
 * **`always-full-viewport`**